jakobzhao/geog4572/lectures/lec12/readme.md

 **Learning Objectives**

-- Learn the basic syntax of Bootstrap;
+- Understand the different format of defining colors on the web;
-- Learn how to use Bootstrap to set up a web user interface.
+- Make choropleth color ramps using chroma.js, and
-- Learn how to set up a google analytics to assess your web site.
+- Understand how to use Google fonts.

 ## Color